 There’s also an area known as the West Rim, which is technically on the south side of the Colorado River but is located west of the main park area.
 This part of the Grand Canyon is outside of the national park area and is owned by the Hualapai Indian Tribe.
 They own the Skywalk at Grand Canyon West, as well as the Hualapai Lodge.

 When Should You Go?

-What Should You Do?
+What Should You Do at the Grand Canyon?

 - Skyway.
 Located outside the park on the Hualapai Indian Reservation, the Skyway is a giant cantilevered U with a glass bottom which is suspended over the canyon on the West Rim.
 You can walk out and look straight down into the canyon while you are suspended over it.
-Note: cameras are not allowed on the Skyway.
+Note: Cameras are not allowed on the Skyway.

 Where Should You Stay?

-Within the park, boundaries are several lodging options.
-They tend to be expensive most expensive lodging options for visiting the park.
+Within the park boundaries are several lodging options—these tend to be the most expensive lodging options for visiting the park.
+The park properties include:

-- Phantom Ranch.
-This is the only lodging available below the rim of the canyon.
+- Phantom Ranch: This is the only lodging available below the rim of the canyon.
 You can only get here by foot, mule, or raft.
 Rooms here are allocated by lottery.
 If you win a lottery, you might have to adjust your schedule to the date you are allocated your rooms.

 - El Tovar Hotel: One of the great National Park lodges.
 Room go from $200-500 per night and it offers a classic park experience.